A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

-At a more practical level, minimizing the end-to-end latency has been one of the main goals of the recent research on transport protocols.
+The latency is minimized by reducing the time that a packet spends in the network, including the initial access delay, which can be large in wireless networks.
+In the queuing models mentioned above, this is equivalent to decreasing the total time spent in queues throughout in the network, which can be done by increasing the service rate and decreasing the rate at which packets enter the network.
+However, reducing the latency comes at the cost of reducing the throughput of the network, and finding the optimal trade-off is a central topic in many of the works above.
+At a more practical level, minimizing the end-to-end latency has also been one of the main goals of the recent research on transport protocols.
 Congestion control mechanisms are often too aggressive and overshoot the available capacity, causing significant increase in the latency -- see~\cite{polese2019survey} and the references therein.
 The practical role of congestion control in terms of latency is in the shaping of the traffic, which in turn affects the state of the queue and, consequently, future decisions from all transmitters.
 This tight coupling makes the use of a metric as old and traditional as latency an interesting yet challenging research avenue.